TylerWalkerLB/nodesdt/README.md

 1. Install ElasticSearch from the instructions link above
 2. Start ElasticSearch with `./elasticsearch` in the _bin/_ folder of your ElasticSearch install path

+### MongoDB

+Before running this project, you must set up MongoDB.
+Follow these instructions for local installation on OSX For other OS's, please refer to the instructions [here](https://docs.mongodb.com/manual/installation/#mongodb-community-edition)
+_* Note: If you are going to use an existing MongoDB Database instance hosted somewhere other than your local system, you can skip this step._

+1. For installion using Homebrew, follow [these steps](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#install-mongodb-community-edition-with-homebrew)
+2. `mongod` to start your local MongoDB instance

+Once you have MongoDB up and running locally or if you are using an existing MongoDB Database, install dependencies in the _app/_ directory

 ### NodeSDT Setup

 1. In _app/config/_, copy _configdb.js.sample_ to _configdb.js_
  i.
 Local setting example: `url : 'localhost:9200/'`
-2. Set the url parameter in _configdb.js_ to your ElasticSearch client
+2. Set the `elastic_search_url` parameter in _configdb.js_ to your ElasticSearch client
+3. Set the `mongodb_url` parameter in _configdb.js_ to your MongoDB client
+ i.
+Local setting example: `mongodb_url : 'mongodb://localhost/nodesdt'`
+4. Set the port the node should be listening on
+5. If in a development environment, set `dev_mode` to `true` and set your `vhost`
+ i.
+Virtual Host domain must be set up locally

-Once you have ElasticSearch running and your DB config set, install dependencies
+Once you have _config.js_ settings for ElasticSearch, MongoDB, and development/production install dependencies

 ```
 npm install